 Documents and credit bureau

 It’s important to be sure that your credit history and income documents are reviewed at the pre approval stage.
-It’s best to have them reviewed by a mortgage broker.
-An Ottawa mortgage broker will invest more time upfront with you to assure all is in order.
+It’s best to have them reviewed by an Ottawa mortgage broker.
+Mortgage brokers in Ottawa will invest more time upfront with you to assure all is in order.
 The reason for this is that many banks and lenders are only scanning the application’s basic information when reviewing pre approvals.
 Plus, they are typically not reviewing documents at the pre approval stage.
 Also, at the pre approval stage, some lenders only hold a rate.
 With that, you will see on your pre approval a note saying rate hold only.
 Also, it may say subject to full underwriting review and approval at time of purchase.

 Unfortunately this leaves a lot of room for the pre approval to fall through once the income and credit history are reviewed.